cybersnow02/8812au-20210820/README.md

 - gcc 12, 13 and 14

-### Tested Linux Distributions
+### Tested Linux Distributions (Not Up-to-date for all Linux Distributions)

 > [!NOTE]
 > The information in this section depends largely on user reports which can be provided via PR or message in Issues.
+So this list is not updated frequently and might not be updated in the future.
+To have more success on building this driver for your Linux Distribution, please check that your Kernel version match the supported versions in this README (see Compatible Kernels section).
+Usually, it should build fine for most recent Linux Distribution with a supported Kernel and some others tools like the GCC compiler and DKMS.
+So the updates are focused mainly on these.
+To get your Kernel version, enter this command in a console/terminal :  uname -v

 - [Arch Linux](https://www.archlinux.org)
   - Kernels 5.4, 5.11 and 6.6

 - [Armbian](https://www.armbian.com/)
   - Kernel 5.15 (Rock 4 SE (Rock 4b image with xfce))

 - [Debian](https://www.debian.org/)
-  - Kernels 5.10, 5.15, 6.1, 6.6 to 6.16
+  - Kernels 5.10, 5.15, 6.1, 6.6 to 6.17

 - [Fedora](https://getfedora.org)
   - Fedora 38 (6.2.13-300)